AmateurECE/twardyece-repository/docs/Reference/Storage.md

   /dev/sda5  edtwardy-vg lvm2 a--  <464.76g    0
 ```

-In this example, I'll be reducing the size of the `home` LV to make space for a
-40 GiB btrfs partition.
-Obviously, I checked to make sure that the filesystem
-has the available space to support this reduction.

-Use resize2fs to reduce the size of the ext4 filesystem on the `home` LV.
-Start
+I use resize2fs to reduce the size of the ext4 filesystem on the `home` LV.
-by using `dumpe2fs` to calculate the new block size of the filesystem.
-This
+Start by using `dumpe2fs` to calculate the new block size of the filesystem.
-allows us to remove any ambiguity caused by the interpretation of units (m, M,
+This allows us to remove any ambiguity caused by the interpretation of units
-g, G, etc.).
+(m, M, g, G, etc.).

 ```
 root@debian:/home/user# dumpe2fs -h /dev/edtwardy-vg/home